-Organizational Excellence (OE) is a pan-institutional quality and improvement program designed to support and enable institutional goals and priorities.
-The comprehensive program is comprised of:
+Organizational Excellence (OE) is a pan-institutional quality and improvement program to support and enable institutional goals and priorities.

-Established in 2013, the OE office is a priority in the University's current Strategic Plan (strategy 14 under Pillar 5: Steward the University's Resources to Promote Academic Excellence and Affordable Access).
-Organizational Excellence builds upon the University's continuous improvement program, Process Simplification, established in 1994.
+Established in 2013 as a strategy in the University's Cornerstone Strategic Plan (strategy 14 under Pillar 5: Steward the University's Resources to Promote Academic Excellence and Affordable Access), OE builds upon the University's continuous improvement program, Process Simplification, established in 1994.

 Read the OE Strategy Map.